The Professors of CAUSE 2016

 Dr. Mike Nassry

-Michael Nassry is Research Associate and ecohydrologist with Riparia (formerly the Penn State Cooperative Wetlands Institute) in the Department of Geography.
+Michael Nassry is an Assistant Research Professor and ecological engineer with Riparia (formerly the Penn State Cooperative Wetlands Institute) in the Department of Geography.
 After graduating from Penn State’s Agricultural and Biological Engineering program and working as an environmental consultant conducting ecological and human health based risk assessments, he conducted his graduate research on glacial meltwater supported streams in southeast Alaska.
 Now back in beautiful Happy Valley, he works with Riparia and the Penn State Sustainability Institute on wetland and groundwater related projects.

 Dr. Denice Wardrop